THIS IS A GREAT OPPORUNITY FOR A ELK OR MULE HUNT FOR THIS FALL

 We have 2 hunters booking this Colorado elk/deer private land combo hunt and have room for 2 more.
 Call ASAP if interested on the hunt listed below, EK72.

 COLORADO BULL ELK AND MULE DEER $4950

 8000 PRIVATE ACRES INCLUDES LODGING/MEALS/GUIDES

 HCU typically has the first bull elk rifle hunt on this ranch and they take 4 hunters at $4500 each with exceptional success.
 You can see 3 of the bulls taken last fall in our 2018 Big Game Annual.
 The second hunt has been repeatedly booked for the past several years and just now came available for this fall of 2018.
 It is a 5 day hunt and hunters can take a bull elk and a buck mule deer with landowner deer vouchers.
-Cow elk can typically also be taken and hunters will have to purchase leftover cow tags after the June draw.
 This hunt is an exceptional value and a terrific opportunity for hunters wanting to bring home a freezer full of meat.
-We prefer to book this hunt for a group of 4, price is $4,950 each.
+We have 2 of the 4 spots sold, price is $4,950 each.
 Call us on Hunt EK72 for more details.